 If you need an item printed, we may be able to help with that.
-While in-person printing may not be available, along with copying and faxing, remote printing can be done.
 To remotely print something, you can email the item to be printed to firstname.lastname@example.org or email@example.com.
 We will then print it for you.
 You’ll also want to call us to make arrangements for pick-up.
 You may also be able to print from your phone if you can access our wifi from outside the building.

 Will you be holding Library Programs?